 * ED: Traffic roundabouts are still not the norm in the US, mostly being found in new shopping malls and housing developments.
 Retrofitting them to existing street systems is expensive and so it's taking time to put them in place.
 A roundabout was installed at a somewhat tangled street intersection a stone's throw from my house to straighten out the traffic flow, and it seems to work well.

 I really like roundabouts.
-Not only do they eliminate the petty confrontations, frustration, and occasional stupid screwups of a four-way stop, but they gives a slight fun feeling from way back of being on one of those theme-park kiddie-car rides that go in circles and circles -- not that I've ever been inclined to keep going around and around in the loop, though on rare occasions a traffic conflict can force me to do another 360.
+Not only do they eliminate the petty confrontations, frustration, and occasional stupid screwups of a four-way stop, but they give a slight fun feeling from way back of being on one of those theme-park kiddie-car rides that go in circles and circles -- not that I've ever been inclined to keep going around and around in the loop, though on rare occasions a traffic conflict can force me to do another 360.
 There's also a tendency to landscape the roundabout center nicely or even put statuary and fountains in it, the most spectacular example being the roundabout in Idaho Falls I mentioned in the travelogue for my last road trip.BACK_TO_TOP

 * SPAM HUNTERS: Last spring, the BBC conducted an investigation of a particular series of spam email messages trying to sell pharmaceuticals.
-According to the report on the exercise ("Spam Trail Uncovers Junk Empire" by Mark Ward) the investigators uncovered some interesting details.
+According to the report on the exercise from BBC.com ("Spam Trail Uncovers Junk Empire" by Mark Ward) the investigators uncovered some interesting details.
 The spam under scrutiny was originally sent out during April and May 2006.
 The emails were typical of spam hawking pharmaceuticals, except for the fact that the volume was unusually heavy, with about 100 million emails sent out every 14 days.
 Many of the emails had citations from JRR Tolkien's classic fantasy novel THE HOBBIT, with the text included to try to convince spam filters that the emails were legitimate.
 This is a common trick among spammers; what was more interesting was that there were about 2,000 variations in the content of the messages, with the content changed a few times an hour during the distribution to prevent spam filters from getting wise.